citusdata/citus_docs/use_cases/multi_tenant.rst

 Also, if data increases for only a few large tenants, then you can isolate those particular tenants to separate nodes for better performance.

 To scale out your Citus cluster, first add a new worker node to it.
 On Citus Cloud, you can use the slider present in the "Settings" tab, sliding it to add the required number of nodes.
-Alternately, if you run your own Citus installation, you can add nodes manually with the :ref:`master_add_node` UDF.
+Alternately, if you run your own Citus installation, you can add nodes manually with the :ref:`citus_add_node` UDF.

 .. image:: ../images/cloud-nodes-slider.png
     :alt: graphical interface to add nodes and change their size